benjaminmodayil/benjaminmodayil/README.md

-# 👋 Hi I'm Benjamin Modayil
+# 👋 Hi, I'm Ben Modayil

 I'm a **Senior Frontend Engineer** in Raleigh, NC with `8+ years` specializing in the `React` and `JavaScript` ecosystem, delivering scalable applications across multiple industries.
 Recently focused on **AI-assisted development workflows** and building modern web applications with `SvelteKit`.